-Be aware of fixed wireless sniffing and intrusion since a primary threat for point-to-point and fixed wireless communications is sniffing, in which the signal is detected and captured by a receiver in the RF or laser signal pattern.
+Be aware of fixed wireless sniffing and intrusion.
+This is a primary threat for point-to-point and fixed wireless communications, in which the signal is detected and captured by a receiver in the RF or laser signal pattern.
 Even capturing and recording the signal can be a threat, because it may be possible to break your encryption given enough time.

 Manage Signals to Avoid Wireless Interference and Spoofing

 Wireless interference and spoofing are security threats that aren't intended to steal your data as much as they're intended to keep you from using your network.
-In other cases, employees can open insecure holes in your network, and in others interference is affecting your network adversely, but it's not being done intentionally.
+In some cases, employees can open insecure holes in your network, and in others interference is affecting your network adversely, but is not being done intentionally.